Cinder Bed Road Bikeway -

 On the wrong path!

-Friends of Accotink Creek recently became aware of the revival of proposals to pave the currently untouched Long Branch south stream valley, promoted as fulfillment of the county Comprehensive Plan.
+In 2021, Friends of Accotink Creek became aware of the revival of proposals to pave the currently untouched Long Branch south stream valley, promoted as fulfillment of the county Comprehensive Plan.
 This plan seemed to have been buried in 2015, but it has risen to haunt us again.

 This is part of an ongoing pattern of pitting two worthy goals – enhanced non-motorized transportation and habitat preservation - against each other, always choosing the path of least resistance that leads through our dwindling reserve of wooded habitat.
 Worse in this case is the plan for 24-hour lighting of the path, stressing and disrupting the lives of wildlife large and small.